IParn/LimecoinX/contrib/gitian-descriptors/README.md

 You probably need to enable hardware virtualization in your machine's BIOS.

-You need to be running a recent version of 64-bit-Ubuntu, and you need to install several prerequisites: sudo apt-get install ruby apache2 git apt-cacher-ng python-vm-builder qemu-kvm
+You need to be running a recent version of 64-bit-Ubuntu, and you need to install several prerequisites:

+Open the gnome-terminal:

+  sudo apt-get install ruby

+  sudo apt-get install apache2

+  sudo apt-get install git

+  sudo apt-get install gitweb

+  sudo apt-get install apt-cacher-ng

+  sudo apt-get install python-vm-builder

+  sudo apt-get install qemu-kvm

 Sanity checks:
-  sudo service apt-cacher-ng status   # Should return apt-cacher-ng is running ls -l /dev/kvm   # Should show a /dev/kvm device
+  sudo service apt-cacher-ng status
+  # Should return apt-cacher-ng is running ls -l /dev/kvm
+  # Should show a /dev/kvm device

 Once you've got the right hardware and software: